colyseus/docs/docs/state/schema.md

 ## Client-side schema generation

+The `schema-codegen` is a tool that transpiles your server-side schema definition files to be used in the client-side:

+To be able to decode the state in the client-side, its local schema definitions must be compatible with the schema definitions in the server.

+!!!
+Warning "Not required when using [JavaScript SDK](/getting-started/javascript-client/)"
-This is only applicable if you're using a statically typed language such as C#, C++, or Haxe.
+    Using `schema-codegen` is only required when using statically typed languages in the client-side, such as C#, Haxe, etc.

-From your server project, you can run `npx schema-codegen` to automatically generate the client-side schema files.
+**Usage:**

+To see the usage, From your terminal, `cd` into your server's directory and run the following command:

 ```
 npx schema-codegen --help